riptano/ccm/README.md

 Testing
 -----------------------

+Tests are written with the standard library _unittest_ package.

 Create a virtual environment i.e.:

     python3 -m venv ccm

 Pip install all dependecies and `mock`.
-You'll also need `nose` if `nosetests` is not installed in your system already.
-Now cd into the `tests` folder and run `nosetests`.
+Now cd into the `tests` folder and run `python -m unittest`.

 Remote debugging
 -----------------------